 Needing to chip in, Fischer popped up his 4th shot just above the hill.
 Whitekiller was the last bid to force a playoff.

-While Trent did not four putt, his putt missed far and high side.
+While the 2016 Ark Classic winner did not four putt, his putt missed far and high side.
 Saturdays remained Creeldays, as Josh Creel secured his third consecutive victory.